Case Result: Court of Appeals Affirms $2M Interference with Inheritance Verdict

 Awards & Accolades

-The case involved a lawsuit brought by a brother, DBSH's client, against his two sister's relating to their parents estate.
+The case involved a lawsuit brought by our client against his two sister's relating to their parents estate.
 The brother farmed with his father for most of his adult life.
 The sisters, who grew up on the farm, married and moved elsewhere.
 In 1997, the parents executed a revocable living trust under which the brother and one of the sisters were to ultimately split the parents’ assets.
 The other sister had disclaimed any share in the trust at that time, believing that she was “sufficiently provided for by her husband.”

 Conflict began between the siblings around the time the price of Iowa farmland was reaching record heights.
 As the parents aged, the father began suffering from dementia and the mother encountered serious health problems.
 The brother continued to operate the farm with his father, and he assisted his parents with medical and business decisions.
 In 2008, the sisters joined the brother as joint attorneys in fact for their parents.
 The executing documents provided that the decision of any two of the siblings was binding.
 The sisters made the decision to move the parents to an assisted living center 110 miles from the farm.
 The sisters then assumed the role of helping their parents with the bills and making decisions about their care.